baconjs/bacon.jquery/README.md

 In addition to the Bacon.js Property API, the `Binding` class has

-`binding.push(value)` forces a new value for the binding, pushing this value to all two-way sources.
+`binding.set(value)` Sets a new value for the binding, also pushing this value to all two-way sources.

 `binding.addSource(stream)` add an input source for pushing values to